codeZeilen/rosetta-test/ports/spec.md

 ## Lang

-PorTS is a Scheme implementation that is compatible with R7RS-small, but does not implement all of R7RS-small by design.
+PorTS is a Scheme implementation that is compatible with R7RS-small, but does not, by design, implement all of R7RS-small.

 ### (TODO) Syntax